ShannonEdgar/New-York-Times-Article-Scraper/README.md

 To run it, download this repository.
 In the terminal run "npm init" and then "npm install."

-A full working app can also be found at...
+A full working app can also be found at https://young-wildwood-60137.herokuapp.com/